02 4625 4745 This email address is being protected from spambots. You need JavaScript enabled to view it.

 Gallbladder Surgery - Laparoscopic Cholecystectomy

-A decade ago most gallbladders were removed through a long incision below the right ribs.
+In the past, most gallbladders were removed through a long incision below the right ribs.
 These days however, most gallbladders are removed laparoscopically (keyhole surgery through small incisions).
 This is still a major operation but recovery time is much faster.

 Before Your Operation